quietui/quiet/docs/docs/components/transition-group.md

 </quiet-transition-group>
 ```

+For best results, avoid applying transitions, animations, and inline styles to transition group items, as they may interfere with the component's animations.
+Also avoid modifying the DOM _during_ a transition to prevent janky results.

 :::info
 Transition groups honor the user's [`prefers-reduced-motion`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion) setting.
 If you're not seeing animations, this might be why.
 To override this behavior, which is generally not recommended, use the `ignore-reduced-motion` attribute.
 :::